Hey! Nice to have you here! My name is Mathieu Frenette and I like to call myself a mindful software designer.

 In this blog, I will share with you some of the most uplifting concepts and techniques I have come across in my last two decades of development.
 Things I have had the opportunity to learn from other, generous developers.
 Other things I invented myself, out of failure and frustration, convinced there had to be some better way.

 It is far from an achievement.
 In fact, it’s only the beginning of a journey.
 A path I decided to call mindful software design.

 On this road, we’ll cover a broad range of topics, from high level concepts, patterns and best practices, to concrete techniques, such as clean and fluent API design, reactive extensions (Rx) and dependency injection, all using C# and Unity 3D as playground.
 I will pick many examples out of my Silphid.Unity framework, which abounds in interesting patterns to dissect.

-I will be releasing my first post about abstraction very soon, The Chair is Black (or What You Could Do With a Second Brain), so don’t forget to subscribe to receive my latest posts as they are published !
+UPDATE: I have now published my first post, which you may want to read next: Abstraction, “the Chair is Black” and What you Could do with a Second Brain.
+Also, don’t forget to subscribe to receive my next posts as they are published !

 Bon voyage! :)

 Get the latest posts delivered right to your inbox